fleandrei/Web3_Referendum/README.md

 Citizens_Register contract is unique in a project.
 As it has to be deployed before the Constitution contract (Constitution constructor takes it’s address as parameter), the migration script should set it’s _Constitution_Address_ field via the _Set_Constitution_ function after the Constitution is deployed.

-##Governance contract:
+## Governance contract:

-###DemoCoin
+### DemoCoin

 Each Web3 Direct Democracy project uses an ERC20 utility token named _DemoCoin_.
 It’s address is contained in the Constitution contract.
 DemoCoin contains two authorities lists editable by the Constitution : _Mint_Authorities_ and _Burn_Authorities_.
 Address of the first one are allowed to mint tokens and transfer it to accounts whereas address of the second one are allowed to burn tokens from accounts.
 These authorities should be Governance contracts.
-When a new account is registered as citizen of the project, he a certain amount of token is minted for him.
+When a new account is registered as citizen of the project, a certain amount of token is minted for him.
 Hence, the Citizen_Register contract address should be added in the _Mint_Authorities_ array.
 As DemoCoin contract has to be deployed before the Constitution contract (Constitution constructor takes its address as parameter), the migration script should set it’s _Constitution_Address_ field via the _Set_Constitution_ function after the Constitution is deployed.

 DemoCoin token has several goals:

 * __Avoiding the proliferation of proposals__: In each Governance Contract, citizens have to spend DemoCoin tokens to take part in the law project elaboration process.
 They have to spend a certain amount of tokens (not necessarily their own) to submit new law project or new propositions for the proposal_corpus of already existing law project.
 This allows to avoid proliferation of proposals, it increases the readability of law projects and force citizens to structure and optimize their propositions.
 * __Incentive citizens to vote (in Agora)__ : All tokens that have been spent during law project elaboration stage are redistributed to all citizens that have voted during the voting stage.
 * __Incentive Delegation members to vote popular law project__ : If a Delegation created law project is rejected by citizens, the delegation have to pay penalty fee (See the _Delegation_ sub-section).

-###Agora :
+### Agora :

 In the ancient Greece the Agora was the public place where the population used to gather and which  was the center of social, economic and political life of the city.
 Etymologically, Agora means « gathering place », « Assembly ».
 In a Web3 Direct Democracy project, the Agora is the contract used to implement direct democracy via a legislative referendum of people initiative.
 This process is divided in three stages :